top of page

 • Have multiple ways of managing and recording to-do lists to help keep focused.

-• Plan your day in 10 minute increments or us the Pomodoro Technique.
+• Plan your day in 10-minute increments or use the Pomodoro Technique.

-• Utilise body doubling or an accountability partner - having someone by your side can improve. productivity and help you stay on track.
+• Utilise body doubling or an accountability partner—having someone by your side can improve your productivity and help you stay on track.

-• Make changes to workspace & environment and have a specific place to get your work head on
+• Make changes to your workspace & environment and have a specific place to get your work head on.

 • Do something you enjoy before and after the task.

-• Give yourself something to look forward to like a reward once you get the job done.
+• Give yourself something to look forward to, like a reward for finishing the job.

-Finding ways to beat procrastination as an ADHDer and increase productivity, in the beginning, will be trial and error, it’s about finding ways to manage your workload and daily tasks in a way that works for you, so that you can use them effectively and speak to your employers if necessary about how they can support you while doing so.
+Finding ways to beat procrastination as an ADHDer and increase productivity will initially be trial and error.
+It’s about finding ways to manage your workload and daily tasks in a way that works for you so that you can use them effectively and speak to your employers, if necessary, about how they can support you while doing so.

-Neurotypical people benefit massively from trying ADHD regulations strategies too so why not give them a go…
+Neurotypical people benefit massively from trying ADHD regulation strategies, too, so why not give them a go…

-If you would like some support in creating a system that works for you and implementation, then feel free to reach out by booking a free consultation with me to talk about how we can work together moving forward.
+If you would like some support in creating and implementing a system that works for you, feel free to book a free consultation with me to discuss how we can work together now or in the future.

 bottom of page